TWME-TW/DebugStickPro/README.md

 # DebugStickPro
 > ### A powerful debugstick plugin
 ---
-> warning: This plugin is still in development and may have bugs.
+> **Warning**: This plugin is still in development and may have bugs.
 Please report any bugs you find to the [issue page](https://github.com/TWME-TW/DebugStickPro/issues)

 > Support for Paper 1.20.4
 ---